Complying with our open access policy

 Monitoring compliance

 We monitor research publications authored by our funded researchers to make sure they comply with our policy.
-We do this when researchers apply for funding, and when they submit their end-of-grant reports.
+We do this when researchers apply for funding, and through end-of-grant reporting.

 Only when Wellcome funded researchers have ensured their research publications resulting from current or previous grants are compliant will we: